EasyTier/EasyTier/README.md

 # Connect to multiple shared nodes
 sudo easytier-core -d --network-name abc --network-secret abc -p tcp://public.easytier.cn:11010 -p udp://public.easytier.cn:11010
 ```

+Once your network is set up successfully, you can easily configure it to start automatically on system boot.
+Refer to the [One-Click Register Service guide](https://easytier.cn/en/guide/network/oneclick-install-as-service.html) for step-by-step instructions on registering EasyTier as a system service.

 #### Decentralized Networking